PWLS-ULTRA: An Efficient Clustering and Learning-Based Approach for Low-Dose 3D CT Image Reconstruction: Experimental Results

-We reconstruct the chest volume from low-dose helical CT data.
+We reconstructed the chest volume from helical CT data.
 For PWLS-EP, we used the same parameter settings as used for this data in prior work \cite{nien:16:rla}.
-Initializing with the PWLS-EP reconstruction, we ran the PWLS-ULTRA ($K=5$) method with the patch-based weights $\tau_j$ for $60$ outer iterations with $3$ iterations of the image update step and $4$ subsets.
+Initializing with the PWLS-EP reconstruction, we ran the PWLS-ULTRA ($K=5$) method with the weights $\tau_j$ for $78$ outer iterations with $3$ iterations of the image update step and $4$ subsets.
 We performed clustering once every $10$ outer iterations.
-We chose $\beta = 2 \times 10^5$ and $\gamma = 400$ for PWLS-ULTRA (which are quite similar to the values for the XCAT phantom in Section \ref{sec:resultsd}) to obtain good visual quality of the reconstruction.
-We used the transforms learned from the XCAT phantom volume with $\eta = 100$ to obtain reconstructions with PWLS-ULTRA for the low-dose clinical chest CT data.
-The supplement shows that transforms learned from the XCAT phantom have similar types of features and provide similar visual reconstructions as transforms learned from the PWLS-EP reconstruction of the chest data.
-This suggests that the transform learning algorithm can extract quite general and effective image features without requiring a very closely matched training dataset.
+We chose $\beta = 2 \times 10^5$ and $\gamma = 25$ for PWLS-ULTRA to obtain good visual quality of the reconstruction.
+We used the transforms learned from the XCAT phantom volume with $\eta = 100$ to obtain reconstructions with PWLS-ULTRA for the clinical chest CT data.
+The supplement shows that transforms learned from the XCAT phantom provide similar visual reconstructions as transforms learned from the PWLS-EP reconstruction of the chest data.
+This suggests that the transform learning algorithm may extract quite general and effective image features without requiring a very closely matched training dataset, which is a key distinction from the PICCS and ndiNLM-type methods \cite{chen:08:pic, ramirezgiraldo:11:npi, chen:12:tri, lauzier13:cos, ma:11:ldc, zhang:17:aon}.

-Fig.~\ref{fig:chest} shows the reconstructions (shown for the central axial plane in the 3D volume) for FDK (provided by GE Healthcare), PWLS-EP, and PWLS-ULTRA ($K=5$).
+Fig.~\ref{fig:chest} shows the reconstructions (shown for the central axial plane in the 3D volume) for FDK (provided by GE Healthcare), PWLS-EP (corresponds to Fig.~\ref{fig:chest:ep_paras}(a)), and PWLS-ULTRA with $K=5$ (corresponds to Fig.~\ref{fig:chest:ultra_paras}(a)).
 The PWLS-ULTRA reconstruction has lower artifacts and noise.
 Moreover, the image features and edges are better reconstructed by PWLS-ULTRA than by PWLS-EP or FDK.